 Alan climbs up Drizzlepuss.
 After our rappels, the crux of the descent off the mountain is re-climbing the 100 ft Drizzlepuss cliff.
 Afterward is the long 4500 ft down-climb and hike back to our canoes on Leigh Lake.

-This a general overlay of our route.
 The CMC route starts with a 3000 ft climb to base camp (CMC camp), followed by a 1500 ft scramble to the top of Drizzlepuss, then a 1000 ft roped climb of the CMC face.
 Our summit day on the face was 16 hours round-trip.
 Luckily, we were blessed with great weather and perfect conditions.
 Thanks to Andy, Barry, and Eric for making this trip possible and for the use of their photos.

 And as always, thanks to Mount Moran for a safe and successful day.